KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 After that, I developed a simple API for customers to integrate their existing apps with Active Directory.

-Over the years, I used and expanded the API with many new functionalities for more customers, including DNS and integration with cloud-managed Active Directories, such as **AWS Managed Microsoft AD** and **Azure Active Directory Domain Services (Azure AD DS)**.
+Over the years, I used and expanded the API with many new functionalities for more customers, including DNS and integration with cloud-managed Active Directories, such as **AWS Managed Microsoft AD**, **Azure Active Directory Domain Services (Azure AD DS)**, and **GCP Managed Service for Microsoft Active Directory**.

 It was implemented in cloud environments in AWS, Azure, GCP, and OCI, from global insurance companies to government entities and startups.